 Just select the item and how often you eat it and it'll tell you your annual production with what that is equivalent to if you were driving or heating your home.
 You'll also see how it compares to similar products in terms of emissions.

 If a food you really enjoy isn't great for the environment, you could try out some alternatives or even think about cutting down on how often you have it.
 There are lots of ways to reduce your environmental impact so don't feel you have to make a drastic change to every aspect of your diet.

 Experiment with more environmentally friendly options and find what works best for you.

 It's not just about emissions

 There are lots of things to consider when thinking about how environmentally friendly and sustainable food is.

 Some foods can be very water-intensive, meaning a lot of water is needed to produce them.
 For instance, having a cup of tea instead of a cup of coffee can save nearly 5 times the amount of water.

-The BBC's climate change food calculator will also tell you how water intensive certain foods are if you are interested.
+The BBC's climate change food calculator will also tell you how water-intensive certain foods are if you are interested.
 Almonds are a good example of how this can impact the environment, it takes approximately 15 gallons of water to produce just 16 almonds, and most of the world's almonds are produced in California which suffers from droughts.
-Read more about the environmental impacts this can have.

 Avoiding food with lots of plastic packaging or being more careful to recycle it properly can have positive environmental impacts too.